rgleason/dashboard_tactics_pi/docs/Tactics.md

 * There are various settings, which has been grouped in a separate tab.
 To access the preferences screen, right mouse click on the tactics_pi window, then select “Preferences ...”

 ### Prerequisites

-* You will  need to activate OpenGL, if you want to use the chart based functions.
+* You will  need to activate OpenGL, if you want to use the chart based functions
-* SOG, COG from the GPS
+* SOG and COG from the GPS
 * preferably True Heading from an electronic compass. --> if not available, magnetic heading will do, as long as you have magnetic variance available (either from the GPS RMC sentence or from the wmm_pi plugin)
 * Boat speed through water from a log / “paddlewheel” sensor
 * Apparent wind angle and apparent wind speed
 * Heel sensor which supplies your boat heel angle to O as XDR sentence - if not available, there is a workaround with a manual input
-* \>\>\>\> You need a **polar file of your boat** to use any polar based performance calculation <<<<
-  - If you do not have a polar file for your boat, see the data of weather_plugin_pi to find a closest one.
+* \>\>\>\> You need a **polar file of your boat** to use any polar based performance calculation <<<< - If you do not have a polar file for your boat, see the data of weather_plugin_pi to find a closest one.
-* Calibrate AWA, Compass HDG/HDT,  STW (Speed through water), and AWS (apparent wind speed) as good as possible.
+* Please calibrate AWA, Compass HDG/HDT,  STW (Speed through water), and AWS (apparent wind speed) as good as possible.
 Especially the compass heading calibration tends to be neglected.
-But this is vital for proper surface current calculation.
+It is vital for the proper surface current calculation.

 ### License